Picking

 Conclusion

-The most important topics for picking
+The most important topics for order picking